 MP for Mitcham and Morden

-Dame Siobhain McDonagh is a long-serving Labour Co-op MP for Mitcham and Morden, first elected in 1997.
-She sits on the Treasury Committee and the Panel of Chairs, and since 2025 has been part of the Rare Cancers Bill committee, reflecting a focus on financial oversight and health policy.
-Throughout her parliamentary career she has also served on education and equality committees, showing a broad policy background.
+Dame Siobhain McDonagh has served as the Labour and Co-operative MP for Mitcham and Morden since 1997.
+She currently sits on the Treasury Committee and the Panel of Chairs, and since 2025 has been a member of the Rare Cancers Bill committee.
+Her long parliamentary career has included a focus on finance, housing, education and equality through a range of committees.

 Generated 21 February 2026